Kawkababid1997/Salary-Prediction-For-Future-Employee/README.md

 The data was found with no missing and duplicate values but there were five entries with salary <= 0.
 Therefore, these data were removed from the dataset.
 <img src = "image/zero-salary.png">
 ## Exploratory data analysis(EDA):
-Numerical and categorical varibles were identified and summarized separately.
+Numerical and categorical variables were identified and summarized separately.
 There are two numerical features - yearsExperience and milesFromMetropolis.
-The feature jobId and companyId was not used to build the model.
+The features jobId and companyId were not used to build the model.
 The categorical features are jobType with 8 unique values, degree, major and industry with 5,9,7 unique values respectively.

 ### Visualizing Target(Salary) Variable:
 <p align = "center">
 <img src = "image/salary-distribuition.png" width = 600, height = 300>
 </p>
-Based on the target variable's plot there are some suspicious potential outliers.
-Using Statistical Inter-Quartile Range, we find the upper and lower bound of suspected outliers.
-There are 20 Junior positions with salary above the upper bound 220.5.
-After investigating the data, it is clear that those data should be good to use as those employees have above 20 years of experience and most of them have masters or phd degree.
+Based on the target variable's plot there were some suspicious potential outliers.
+Using Statistical Inter-Quartile Range, we found the upper and lower bound of suspected outliers.
+There were 20 Junior positions with salary above the upper bound 220.5.
+After investigating the data, it is clear that those data should be good to use since those employees have above 20 years of experience and most of them have masters or phd degree.
 <img src = "image/upper_bound_salary.png">

 ### Relationship between Target and Input Variable: